Guiding Light (1980–1989): 1980–1983

 In 1983, the show focused on Rick Bauer, Phillip Spaulding, Mindy Lewis and Beth Raines, with Phillip and Beth running away to New York City to escape the dangerous Bradley (who would end up in prison for the rape), Beth and Phillip & then Rick and Mindy nearly became separate married couples (until Billy found out that Mindy was pregnant with Phillip's child and Billy forced Mindy and Phillip to marry.
 Mindy shortly after miscarried the child and both Phillip and Mindy, divorced and then tried to get back to their first loves, Beth and Rick, but both of them had since moved on).

 Trish was gradually phased out and the character and actress left in 1985, with occasional visits afterwards.
 Josh went from a cad to a brooding young hero.
 Billy "tamed" Vanessa and in retaliation, and in jealousy Alan brought Billy's ex-wife Reva to town to break them up.
-Reva soon fell back into the arms of her true love Josh ("Bud"), but along the way managed to marry or sleep with a variety of men, including Josh's own father.
+Reva soon fell back into the arms of her true love Josh ("Bud"), but along the way managed to marry or have sex with a variety of men, including Josh's own father.
 (Zimmer would win the first of four Daytime Emmy awards for her portrayal of Reva, in 1985).